Domain vs Hosting: Definition and Differences

 For example, in the case of google.com, the second-level domain is google, and .com is the TLD.
 To learn more about domain names and how they work, read our beginner-friendly guide.

-To obtain a domain name for your website, you need to register it first.
+To get a domain name for your website, you need to register it first.
 Domain registration is the process of reserving a name on the internet for a certain period.
 Usually, you need to renew the license once per year, but you can pay up in advance for up to 10 years for the domain to be registered under your name.

 Companies or organizations that sell and manage domain name registrations are called domain registrars.
 Domain registrars are listed under ICANN (Internet Corporation for Assigned Names and Numbers), an authority that coordinates and manages domain databases on the internet.

 However, before moving on to domain registration with a domain registrar, it is essential to check your custom domain’s availability.
 At Hostinger, we offer a domain checker to help you out.

 A domain checker will show the availability of your chosen domain and various domain extensions, along with their prices.
 If the domain is taken, the domain checker will offer several alternatives.
 If domain name you like is taken, try a domain name generator to help you come up with something unique!